yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 console.log(a.fruit); // Logs 'I like bananas'
 {% endhighlight %}

 Why were we able to change the ‘fruit’ property to “I like bananas”?
 If we find where the method (conveniently named ‘method’) is invoked, to the left of the call time dot we find ‘a’.
-So when ‘method’ ran, we were essentially saying a.fruit = “I like bananas”.
+So when ‘method’ ran, we were essentially saying a.fruit = 'I like bananas'.
+The object 'a' being to the left of the call time dot became what the keyword 'this' was bound to.

 **Beware!**